 Homeowners know budgeting helps them prepare for unexpected costs.
 Like most homeowners, you have a monthly budget for expenses like your mortgage, utilities, cell phone, and homeowners insurance.
-But did you include home warranty costs in your budgeting?
+But did you include your home warranty cost in your budgeting?

-Having a home warranty is a smart way to help protect your budget from expensive appliance and home system repairs.
-So even if you paid for your home warranty during your home purchase, or received it as a gift from your agent or the seller, it helps to include your coverage in budget planning, especially for year two and beyond.
+Having a home warranty is a smart way to help protect your budget from an expensive appliance or home system repair.
+Whether you paid for your home warranty during your home purchase, received it as a gift from your agent or the seller, or purchased a plan as part of a long-term budgeting strategy, it helps to include your coverage in your planning, especially for year two and beyond.

 Budgeting for Home Warranty Costs